 We also seek trademark protection in the United States and in foreign jurisdictions where available and when appropriate.
 The name "CERULEAN" is a registered trademark in the United States, Australia, the European Union, Israel, Japan, South Korea, Liechtenstein, Mexico, Norway, Russia, Singapore, Switzerland, Turkey, and the Ukraine and is covered by pending applications for trademark registration in Canada, China, and India.
 The trademark is solely owned by Cerulean Pharma Inc, in the field of pharmaceutical preparations as well as in the field of diagnostic and prognostic preparations.
-The Cerulean logo is a registered trademark in the United States and is solely owned by Cerulean Pharma Inc. CERULEAN and the Cerulean logo is a registered trademark in the United States and is solely owned by Cerulean Pharma Inc. The term "Leadership in Nanopharmaceuticals" is a registered trademark in the United States and is solely owned by Cerulean Pharma Inc. The term "Making Nanopharmaceuticals Big" is covered by a pending United States trademark application and is solely owned by Cerulean Pharma Inc. The symbol TM indicates a common law trademark.
+The Cerulean logo is a registered trademark in the United States and is solely owned by Cerulean Pharma Inc. CERULEAN and the Cerulean logo is a registered trademark in Mexico and is solely owned by Cerulean Pharma Inc. The term "Leadership in Nanopharmaceuticals" is a registered trademark in the United States and is solely owned by a pending United States trademark application and is solely owned by Cerulean Pharma Inc. The term "Making Nanopharmaceuticals Big" is covered by a pending United States trademark application and is solely owned by Cerulean Pharma Inc. The symbol TM indicates a common law trademark.
 Other service marks, trademarks and trade names appearing in this prospectus are the property of their respective owners.